Is Filing for Bankruptcy a Clean Slate for Tax Debt or Your Worst Mistake?

 Is Bankruptcy the Best Option for Tax Debt?

-Payment Plans with IRS
+Payment Plans with the IRS

 Offer in Compromise